Snarp/magnus_archives_transcripts/_posts/2017-11-08-0803-making-of-magnus.md

 #### ALEX

-No one who's generating story read the fanfics.
+No one who's generating story reads the fanfics.

 #### BEN